 We always use Sapim spoke nipples since these have proven themselves to be extremely durable over the years - better than any others we've tried.
 Problems we have seen with other spoke nipples are corrosion (especially from salt water), damage when building the wheel due to being too soft, and bad alignment in the rim.
 Sapim spoke nipples are extremely corrosion-resistant, they are very strong so don't suffer any damage when building the wheel, and they are shaped so that they align well with the spoke - the head can rotate a little inside the rim preventing breakages.

 We are often asked about bladed spokes.
 Sapim CX-Ray are a type of spoke used in many high-end road wheels but they are much more expensive than round spokes.
 They are forged in a way that leaves the middle section between the head and thread as a flat profile, 0.9mm deep and 2.3mm across.
 In theory this thin cross-section gives them an aerodynamic advantage, and Sapim also claim "extremely high fatigue test results" because of the forging process.
-But, aero test results show there is very little difference between CX-Rays and their round equivalent, the Laser - it has been measured at 1 watt at 30mph - and also the round Sapim spokes almost never break anyway.
+But, in our experience there is little aero benefit and we don't experience fatigue failures in any of the other Sapim spokes we use.
 So most of our standard wheel build specs come with round profile spokes.
 CX-Ray "upgrades" are available at between £70 and £100 per pair of wheels for riders after every last bit of energy saving.
 Our carbon road wheels use CX-Ray spokes as standard.